stolostron/cluster-backup-operator/README.md

 The `backupName` represents the name of the `backup.velero.io` resource to be restored on the hub where the  `restore.cluster.open-cluster-management.io` resource was created.

 In order to create an instance of `backupschedule.cluster.open-cluster-management.io` or `restore.cluster.open-cluster-management.io` you can start from one of the [sample configurations](config/samples).
+Replace the `<oadp-operator-ns>` with the namespace name used to install the OADP Operator (the default value for the OADP Operator install namespace is `oadp-operator`).

 ```shell
 kubectl create -n <oadp-operator-ns> -f config/samples/cluster_v1beta1_backupschedule.yaml